Here's an in-depth walkthrough of how I stuff a rabbit saddle. It takes some practice, but it's the most elegant thing you can make from a rabbit.

-Elegant, in so many ways.
-You get a symmetry from the loins, and if you remove the spine with a little knife work, you can stuff it and then it’s something more than an entree, it’s an absolute show-stopper.
-Stuffing a rabbit saddle is efficient too, you’re going to need some extra meat to fashion your force meat, or farce, a sort of quick meat loaf and guess what?
-The rest of that rabbit carcass is chock-ful of it.
+You get a symmetry from the loins, and if you remove the spine with a little knife work, you can stuff it and then it's something more than an entree, it's an absolute show-stopper.
+Stuffing a rabbit saddle is efficient too, you're going to need some extra meat to fashion your force meat, or farce, a sort of quick meat loaf and guess what?
+The rest of that rabbit carcass provides plenty of that.

 Is it worth it?
 There's only one saddle on a rabbit!

 This is a special occasion dish, but worth it, don't let the size of the saddle fool you.
 In a restaurant scenario I save the bunny saddles in the freezer until I have enough to run for a few days.
 In the meantime, the fore and back-legs get sold first, one of each together being an entree.

 After that, the saddle is sold at a premium to help offset the purchasing cost of the rabbit, which can run around 8-9$/lb after they've been broken down and trimmed for use.
 Last time I was at Meritage in St. Paul rabbit saddle was going for around 40$ a plate, I think that's worth a little extra effort.